MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Support-Lifecycle.md

 ## LifeCycle of PowerShell 7

-With the release of PowerShell 7, support has moved from the Microsoft Modern Lifecycle Policy to follow [.NET Core's support lifecycle][Long-Term].
+With the release of PowerShell 7, PowerShell continues to be supported under the [Microsoft Modern Lifecycle Policy][modern], but support dates are linked to [.NET Core's support lifecycle][Long-Term].
 In this servicing approach, customers can choose Long Term Support (LTS) releases or Current releases.
 PowerShell 7.0 is an LTS release.
 Support ends with the support of .NET Core 3.1.
 The next LTS release follows the next .NET core LTS release.
 See the [PowerShell releases end of life table](#powerShell-releases-end-of-life) for current ending support dates.
 LTS release updates only contain critical, compatible updates and fixes.

 A Current release is a release that occurs between LTS releases.
 Current releases can contain critical fixes, innovations, and new features.
 A current release is supported for three months after the next Current or LTS release.

 > [!IMPORTANT]
 > You must have the latest patch update installed to qualify for support.
 For example, if you're